leandrocarra/css-variables-button/README.md

 # Css Variables Button

-> Recently I saw this [site](https://getgrover.com/de-en/products/iphone-x-64gb) and I found interesting the effect that they applied in the button of purchase, after talking with some people I decided to bring here how it works.
+> Recently I saw this [site](https://getgrover.com/de-en/products/iphone-x-64gb) and I found interesting the effect that they applied in the purchase button.
+After talking with some people I decided to share/explain how it works

 ![](exampleButton.gif)